seccomp/libseccomp/CONTRIBUTING.md

-How to Submit Patches to the libseccomp Project
+How to Contribute to the libseccomp Project
 ===============================================================================
 https://github.com/seccomp/libseccomp